Khuda Haafiz

-Khuda Haafiz (Note: The term is also a common parting phrase in the Indian subcontinent.) is a 2020 Indian Hindi-language action thriller film written & directed by Faruk Kabir and produced by Panorama Studios.
+Khuda Haafiz (Note: The term is also a common parting phrase in the Indian subcontinent.) is a 2020 Indian Hindi-language action thriller film written and directed by Faruk Kabir and produced by Panorama Studios.
 It stars Vidyut Jammwal and Shivaleeka Oberoi, alongside Annu Kapoor, Aahana Kumra and Shiv Panditt.
 Set during the 2008 financial crisis, Sameer Chaudhary arrives at a fictional Middle east country Noman in order to rescue his kidnapped wife Nargis from flesh traders.

 Khuda Haafiz premiered on Disney+ Hotstar in 14 August 2020, where it received mixed reviews from critics and became a success in Disney+ Hotstar.

 Plot

-In 2007, Sameer Chowdhary, a software engineer, falls in love with Nargis through an alliance and the two get married.
+In 2007, Sameer Chowdhary, a software engineer, falls in love with Nargis through an alliance, and the two get married.
 The 2008 financial crisis leaves Sameer and Nargis jobless.
 Three months later, they get jobs in Noman, a fictional Middle East country, with the help of Nadeem, an employee at an overseas recruitment company.
 Nargis leaves for Noman, while Sameer stays to wait for his documents to arrive.
-After her arrival, Nargis calls Sameer in a panic state where she tells that someone is kidnapping her.
+After her arrival in Noman, Nargis calls Sameer in a panic state where she tells that someone is kidnapping her.
 Sameer travels to Noman, where he meets Usman Hamid Ali Murad, a taxi driver.
 Sameer asks Usman to take him to the address given by Nadeem, but he learns that there is no such address.

 Usman takes Sameer to the police station, where he learns that Nadeem has gone missing.
 Fallen out of help with the police due to his restless nature, Sameer approaches the Indian embassy, where he poses as an employee of a telecom company and acquires the address of the person from whose phone Nargis contacted him, which turns out to be a person named Shirazi.
-Sameer and Usman learn about Shirazi's involvement in the human trafficking.
-Sameer visits brothels with Usman in search of Nargis and finds her, but he is attacked by the owners and Sameer turns violent, where he kills the men and a car chase ensues which results in Sameer getting arrested by the Indian Embassy cops.
+Sameer and Usman learn about Shirazi's involvement in human trafficking.
+Sameer visits brothels with Usman in search of Nargis and finds her, but he is attacked by the owners, and Sameer turns violent, killing the men, and a car chase ensues, which results in Sameer getting arrested by the Indian Embassy cops.